ThespianNemo/bamazon/README.md

 When accessing the application, a manager is shown a menu with four options:

-1. View Products for Sale
-2. View Low Inventory
-3. Add to Inventory
-4. Add New Product

-If a manager selects *View Products for Sale*, the application will list every available item in the database.
+1. View Products for Sale - the application will list every available item in the database

-If a manager selects *View Low Inventory*, then a list all items with an inventory count lower than five is displayed.
+2. View Low Inventory - a list all items with an inventory count lower than five is displayed

-If a manager selects *Add to Inventory*, the application will display a prompt that will let the manager increase the quantity of any product currently on hand.
+3. Add to Inventory - the application will display a prompt that will let the manager increase the quantity of any product currently on hand

-If a manager selects *Add New Product*, the application will allow the manager to add a new product to the store database.
+4. Add New Product - the application will allow the manager to add a new product to the store database